 4. Alphabet (Google) — 2014 class split + 20-for-1 in 2022

-The July 2022 20-for-1 dropped the displayed price from the $2,200s into the $110s.
-The company explained the move as removing a psychological barrier for retail investors who saw the high per-share price as expensive in itself.
+The July 2022 20-for-1 took the displayed price from the $2,200s down into the $110s.
+Unusually, the company came out and said the point was to strip away a psychological barrier for retail investors who saw the high per-share price as expensive in itself.

 5. Amazon — three splits in 1998–1999, then 20-for-1 in 2022

-Amazon split three times in just over a year in the late 1990s, then went 23 years before splitting again in 2022.
-The 2022 split redrew its chart for a generation of investors who had never seen one happen.
+Amazon split three times in barely more than a year in the late 1990s, then went quiet for 23 years before its 2022 split.
+For a whole generation of investors who'd never watched one happen, the chart suddenly redrew itself.

-1. Check whether the chart is showing the adjusted close.
-Most free charting tools (Yahoo Finance, TradingView, Google Finance) default to split-adjusted prices.
-For frequently split tickers, the price shown for the 1990s on a modern chart is wildly different from the price that was actually printed at the time.
+1. Check whether you're looking at the adjusted close.
+Yahoo Finance, TradingView, Google Finance — nearly every free tool defaults to split-adjusted prices.
+On a heavily split ticker, the 1990s price you see on a modern chart is wildly off from the price that actually traded back then.

-2. Old prices in books and newspapers are usually not adjusted.
-A 1990s book that says "Apple was $30 then" is reporting the actual quote of that day.
-That number is not the same as the number on today's chart, because the two are measuring different things.
+2. Old prices in books and papers usually aren't adjusted.
+A 1990s book that says "Apple was $30 then" is quoting the real number from that day.
+It won't match today's chart, and it shouldn't — the two are measuring different things.

-3. A split is not, by itself, a bullish signal.
+3. A split is not, on its own, a bullish signal.
+This is where everybody gets caught once.
 Intrinsic value doesn't change.
-Volume and retail-buying activity tend to rise around splits, but the leap from "split happened" to "price will go up" is too large to generalize.
+Yes, volume and retail buying tend to pick up around splits, but the jump from "a split happened" to "the price will go up" is way too big a leap.
+Personally, that's the misconception I find scariest.